 Establishing an endowment is an act of great generosity and vision.
 Donors who decide to create an endowment do so because they understand the importance of supporting the institution not only during their lifetime, but for generations to come.
 These visionary individuals, families, and organizations build an extraordinary resource.
 Many donors choose to establish an endowed fund in order to honor a loved one, or to memorialize an important figure in their life, ensuring that their name and generosity will forever be a guiding force in our institution’s success.

-For additional information on creating an endowed fund at UC Irvine endowment, contact:
+For additional information on creating an endowed fund at the UC Irvine Foundation, contact: